migasar/demo_git/README.md

 # demo_git
-it is a demo of Git
+it is a demo of Git that is working well

-which is working well
+Which I modified from GitHub
-and I have modified it from GitHub
+and with my local machine as well